adonisjs/v5-docs/content/guides/auth/web-guard.md

+---
+summary: Authenticate requests using session and cookies
+---

 The web guard uses sessions/cookies to login a user.
 You must use the web guard when **creating a server rendered application**, or even for an **SPA running on same domain/sub-domain**.

 :::note